PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 GROUP BY usertype;

--- Trip duration per usertype grouped in time intervals SELECT usertype,
+-- Trip duration per usertype grouped in time intervals.
+SELECT
+   usertype,
    COUNT(ID) AS number_of_trips,